notaryproject/notaryproject.dev/content/en/blog/2021/announcing-notation-alpha1.md

 ### Add and Sign other Supply Chain Artifacts

-Notary v2 supports signing any artifacts stored in a registry, including SBOMs and Scan Results:
+Notary v2 supports signing any artifacts stored in a registry, including SBOMs and Scan Results.
+Using [notation-go-lib][notation-lib-release], tooling may incorporate these capabilities directly into various artifact clis.
 ```bash
 export PRIVATE_REGISTRY=localhost:5050
 export PRIVATE_REPO=${PRIVATE_REGISTRY}/net-monitor